 Skirting the Issue: How to Dress Your Tree’s Bottom

 All your wonderful tree needs now is a skirt for modesty.
 There are several ways to dress the bottom of the tree.
 Some people prefer to pile the presents around the base, some like a tree skirt – others like both.
+Web also like putting a collection of gifts in different sized baskets.
 Skirts can be bought from garden centres, Christmas websites and high street stores.
 The variety is wide.
 All you have to do is opt for whatever colour and style works with your scheme.

 You can also make your own by draping fabric around the base.
-For example, you could try something as simple as off-white curtain interlining from John Lewis, before adding white fake fur fabric atop it to give a sumptuous effect.
+For example, you could try something as simple as off-white curtain interlining, before adding white fake fur fabric atop it to give a sumptuous effect.
 A final dressing of clear beads on white ribbon adds sparkle to the overall effect.

 As long as the fabric doesn’t fray, all this can be achieved without a sewing machine.
 It simply requires a large enough square of fabric, folded into quarters, with a small circle cut out of the centre (around 10cm).
 Cut a straight line down one of the folds to allow the fabric to be pulled up towards the tree trunk.
 For those of you who are more adventurous, there are plenty of good websites offering patterns and ideas to create your own tree skirt.

 Elf Helper: You may be tempted by the willow basket style tree skirts that have appeared on the shelves in recent years – good for rustic, contemporary or traditional rooms.
 We know one of our team had to return their willow skirt in recent years because it wasn’t wide enough for a large tree, so be careful of size.
 With that issue in mind, there are also half-skirts in willow: also perfect for trees in corners or against walls.
 There are also cylindrical galvanised metal tree skirts (think of it as a low-lying bucket/tub effect) that work in a number of domestic settings.